Donaim/miseq-workflow-pres/slides.md

 Need a diagram here.
 The diagram is a graph.
 Four nodes: two for requisitions, and two for the goals.
+Connected in the obvious way.
 </DRAFT>

 ---